 This is the preparatory pedagogical guide for the play LoveStar from Théâtre Incliné.
 In the summary you will find plenty of information concerning the show and considerations that can give you have a better understanding of the play, the themes addressed and the theatrical form.
-You will also find propositions of activities that can be carried with your child before the representation.
+You will also find propositions of activities that can be carried out in class.